Trump withdraws Rep. Elise Stefanik's nomination for UN ambassador, citing tight GOP House margin

 Trump confirmed he was withdrawing the New York Republican's nomination in a Truth Social post, saying that it was “essential that we maintain EVERY Republican Seat in Congress.”

 “We must be unified to accomplish our Mission, and Elise Stefanik has been a vital part of our efforts from the very beginning.
-I have asked Elise, as one of my biggest Allies, to remain in Congress,” the president said, without mentioning who he would nominate as a replacement for his last remaining Cabinet seat.
+I have asked Elise, as one of my biggest Allies, to remain in Congress,” the president said.
+He did not say whom he would nominate to replace her and fill his last remaining Cabinet seat.

+The abrupt withdrawal reflects growing concern among House Republicans, led by Speaker Mike Johnson, that their historically slim majority could be at risk, particularly ahead of two special elections in Florida next week.
+The loss of a mere handful of seats could swing the House majority to Democrats and derail their efforts to enact Trump’s sweeping agenda in the months ahead.

+Johnson praised Stefanik, the former No. 4 House leader, as “selfless” and “patriotic" after Trump announced the move.

 Stefanik’s office did not immediately respond to a request for comment.